arpitt061998/netiflyGpt/README.md

     unsubscribe to onAuthStateChanged callback
-    Registered on tmdb webiste, create an app and get access token Get data from TMDB now playing movie list API
+    Registered on tmdb webiste, create an app and get access token Get data from TMDB now playing movie list API created redux store with movieslice
+    Listed all the movie cards based on upcoming movie, top rated movies and popular movies Dynamic intiliazation and embedding of youtube videos in page.
+    Integrated application with openai api to list movies based on user choice ddded .env file for storing api keys made site responsive

 # Features